 Sodium ferric gluconate complex Side Effects

-Some side effects of sodium ferric gluconate complex may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of sodium ferric gluconate complex may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to sodium ferric gluconate complex: intravenous solution

 As well as its needed effects, sodium ferric gluconate complex may cause unwanted side effects that require medical attention.